goshippo/shippo-php-client/README.md

 #Shippo PHP API wrapper

-Shippo is a shipping API that connects you with multiple shipping carriers (such as USPS, UPS, DHL, Canada Post, Australia Post, UberRUSH and many [others](https://goshippo.com/shipping-carriers/)) through one interface.
+Shippo is a shipping API that connects you with [multiple shipping carriers](https://goshippo.com/carriers/) (such as USPS, UPS, DHL, Canada Post, Australia Post, UberRUSH and many others) through one interface.

-Our API provides in depth support of carrier functionality.
-Here are just some of the features we support for USPS, FedEx and UPS via the API.

-For most major carriers (USPS, UPS, FedEx and most others) our API supports:

-* Shipping rates & labels
-* Tracking

-* For USPS, the API additionally supports:
-	* US Address validation
-	* Scan forms
-	* Additional services: signature, certified mail, delivery confirmation, and others

-* For FedEx, the API additionally supports:
-	* Signature and adult signature confirmation
-	* FedEx Smartpost

-* For UPS, the API additionally supports:
-	* Signature and adult signature confirmation
-	* UPS Mail Innovations
-	* UPS SurePost

-The complete list of carrier supported features is [here](https://goshippo.com/shipping-api/carriers).

-###About Shippo
-Connect with multiple different carriers, get discounted shipping labels, track parcels, and much more with just one integration.
-You can use your own carrier accounts or take advantage of our deeply discounted rates.
-Using Shippo makes it easy to deal with multiple carrier integrations,  rate shopping, tracking and other parts of the shipping workflow.
-We provide the API and dashboard for all your shipping needs.

-The API is free to use.
-You only pay when you print a live label from a carrier.
-Use test labels during development to avoid all fees.

-You do need a Shippo account to use our API.
-Don't have an account?
-Sign up at [https://goshippo.com/](https://goshippo.com/).
+Print a shipping label in 10 mins using our default USPS and DHL Express accounts.
+No need to register for a carrier account to get started.

 ## Requirements

 * PHP 5.2 or later.

-* [Shippo account](https://goshippo.com/) - free to sign up, free to use the API
+* [Shippo account](https://goshippo.com/) - free to sign up, free to use the API.
+Only pay to print a live label, test labels are free.

 ## Installation